cademia/cchiu-da-palora/README.md

 * [_Dizziunariu di Dieli_](https://www.wdowiak.me/cgi-bin/sicilian.pl)
 * [_Cchiù dâ Palora_](https://www.wdowiak.me/cgi-bin/cchiu-da-palora.pl)
 * [_Aiùtami!_](https://www.wdowiak.me/cgi-bin/aiutami.pl)

+## to do, immediate needs

+* create an administrator tool that converts _Aiutami!_ data into Perl hashes
+* make sure that the 1000 most common words are in _Cchiù dâ Palora_
+* convert Eryk's CSS into Cademia's CSS

+## to do, long-term needs

+* create a proper Perl module for verb conjugations and noun-adjective inflections
+* convert to a Modern Perl web application framework (e.g. Mojolicious)
+* transition between simple orthography and Cademia's orthography

+## Sicilian dictionary specification

 To develop a rule-based machine translator for the Sicilian language, we need a dictionary that writes the Sicilian language and we need a dictionary that translates the Sicilian language.